Aadhaar-Bank Link Status: A Complete Guide to Checking Your Seeding

 To check your status online:

-- Visit the official NPCI website: Open your internet browser and go to the official NPCI consumer website.
-Be sure to use the correct and secure web address.
+• Visit the official NPCI website: Navigate to the official NPCI consumer website.
+Ensure you use the correct and secure web address.

-- Enter your Aadhaar number: You will be asked to type in your 12-digit Aadhaar number.
+• Enter your Aadhaar number: You will be prompted to enter your 12-digit Aadhaar number.

-- Complete the security check: Enter the security code (captcha) displayed on the screen to prove you are not a robot.
+• Complete the security check: Enter the security code (captcha) displayed on the screen to confirm you are a human user.

-- Receive an OTP: An One-Time Password (OTP) will be sent to the mobile number registered with your Aadhaar.
+• Receive an OTP: A One-Time Password (OTP) will be sent to the mobile number registered with your Aadhaar.

-- Enter the OTP: Type the OTP into the designated field.
+• Enter the OTP: Enter the OTP into the designated field.

-- View your status: The website will then display whether your Aadhaar is linked to your bank account and, if so, which bank it is linked with and the date of linking.
+• View your status: The website will then display whether your Aadhaar is linked to your bank account, and if so, the name of the bank and the date of linking.

 This online method is convenient and provides immediate results.